Movies That Ruined My Childhood – All Dogs Go to Heaven

 3. Charlie goes to hell.

-Throughout the film, Charlie is tormented by visions of hell-fire and torture.
+Throughout All Dogs Go to Heaven, Charlie is tormented by visions of hell-fire and torture.
 Once again, Don Bluth spares no expense in showing the nastiness of the world, because Charlie’s hell is going to be utterly terrible.
 Cotton Mather and Pat Robertson’s bluster can’t hold a candle to the horrors that rightfully await our hero.
 As a child, this vision is triply distressing: we know Charlie is bad, but Hell is so awful, we start to hope he can worm his way out of it.
 But not really, because he is such a world-class shit, he deserves it.
 So when he does weasel off by doing just one good deed, we are both relieved and pissed, because the filthy mongrel deserved something for all his chicanery!
 So now, I’m 11 years old and debating the pro’s and con’s of the nature of purgatory as a necessary penance for assholes who screw up but manage to not be completely awful.
 Great.
 Just great.
 I was hoping for Lady and the Tramp, but what I got was an introduction into Catholic catechism about the afterlife.
 Damn you, Don Bluth.